 Starting to believe in the impossible makes it a little more possible.
 I’m not saying faith in itself is enough; we still need to do the work.
 But belief in possibility opens a doorway.
 I've seen it in my own healing.
 And in the collective body, it can start with any of us choosing to hold that candle of vision.

 Rupert Sheldrake writes about morphic resonance — the concept that our collective consciousness is not confined to any one of our individual brains, but rather exists as a field.
 When one person stands up for change, it makes it more possible for others to do the same — whether or not we know about each other.

 So I have made a vow.
-This vow is to hold in myself the vision of a healed world; to anchor this vision of possibility on Earth, in the collective mindscape.
+This vow is to hold in myself the vision of a healed world; to anchor this vision of Earth in the collective mindscape.
 Those who know my work know that I am NOT talking about denying the many, many problems that crave our attention, or about denying the necessity of pragmatic activism in the world.
 What I am denying is the inevitability of doom.
 The future has not been written yet.
 We are writing it every moment, and we need to remember that.
-As I have recited so many times in the conclusion to my poem Sacred Activist:

 It took me about a year to get around to doing it... but I've just launched my Patreon site!

 I'm excited about using this site as a platform to grow and sustain my activism and my voice – so that I can make change more sustainably, because life is finite and I want to give my energy where it's needed most.

 For the last two and a half years, I've been deep in the fight to legalise medicinal cannabis in New Zealand.
 Some of my efforts have made headlines, while others have been behind the scenes.